How To Start A Blog

 In those days, it wasn’t even widely called blogging, and in my case at least, it was only my sisters (and occasionally my mom) who were reading my blog on the regular.

-Fast forward to today where I’m holding a conversation with several thousand people from around the world.
+Fast forward to today where I’m holding a conversation with several thousand people from around the world, and doing all I can to keep up with blog traffic and Pinterest!

 It’s kind of like I’m standing in a room having these various conversations, and as the discussions continue, the room expands and the crowd inside just gets bigger and bigger.